MCKevmeister/MCKevmeister.github.io/_posts/PRJ701/2022-2-25-Project Kickoff.md

 ## Project

-The project that I have proposed is somewhat of a follow on from the intership.
+The project that I have proposed is somewhat of a follow on from the internship.
 The company is interested to move away from Monolithic development, and instead use a combination of Microservices and Modular development.
-They also want to ensure that modules are well designed before coding beings, and that the modules are well tested before they are released.
+They also want to ensure that modules are well-designed before coding beings, and that the modules are well tested before they are released.

 I have made my project proposal to the NMIT project committee based around these areas of work within the company.
 I will be drawing on my academic experience with systems analysis and design, as well as my programming experience.
 My project